micmejia/bible-dump/AMPC/John/John 10.md

 The thief comes only in order to steal and kill and destroy.
-I came that they may have _and_ enjoy life, and have it in abundance (to the full, till it [^b]overflows).
+I came that they may have _and_ enjoy life, and have it in abundance (to the full, till it overflows).